intercloud/gobinsec/README.md

 ## Cache

-A cache is useful because if you perform more call to NVD database that allowed, your calls will significantly slow down.
+A cache is useful because if you perform more call to NVD database than allowed, your calls will significantly slow down.
 Gobinsec tries to build caches in this order:

 ### Memcached

-If no configuration is found for *Memcachier*, it will try to build a cache for *Memcached*, if following section is found in configuration file:
+A cache is built with *Memcached* if following section is found in configuration file:

 ```yaml
 memcached: